Loudness Normalization: The Future of File-Based Playback

 Noise Reduction Technology (Primer)

-The intelligibility of human speech plays a crucial role in communication, serving as both a measure of comfort and comprehension.
+The intelligibility of human speech plays a crucial role in communication, serving as both a measure of comfort and a gauge of comprehension.

 The quality and intelligibility of speech are not only determined by the physical characteristics of the speech itself, but also by communication conditions and information capacity, as well as the ability to derive information from context, mimics, and gestures.